2017 Ireland Blue Flag Beach Awards

 For more information and details of the assessment criteria visit the Blue Flag Award website.

-For a full list of blue flag beaches see our list at: UK Blue Flag Beaches.
+For a full list of blue flag, beaches see our list at Ireland Blue Flag Beaches.